 I am the sole owner of an LLC.
 I have one employee (full-time) who is 22 years old and covered by her parents’ policy.
 I currently pay $900 per month for a health insurance plan for myself.
-My spouse pays $250 per month under an employer-subsidized plan at his job.
+My spouse pays $250 per month (out-of-pocket) for his insurance under an employer-subsidized plan at his job (this is not a pre-tax plan).
 My question is, how much of these expenses, if any, can be deducted using a Section 105 medical reimbursement plan?

 One note before we get to your answer: if you don’t do what this article says, your deduction for health insurance is likely zero.